 As well as animals, she began to create flowers and plants, whose delicate shapes, colour and structure, converted well into the medium.
 Her work is not a copper replica of the reality; it is a representation of the essence of the animal, plant, or structure.
 A commission for a Spitfire showed that the principle applies equally well to machines that have souls: it is at the same time a rugged metal structure, yet also the decayed ghost of the dream which won the Battle of Britain.
 After a holiday in Tenerife, where she spent time photographing and drawing a crocodile in a wildlife park, she created a twelve-foot armoured monster, edged with jagged triangular plates and menacing teeth; but the same material can become the iridescent veined wings of a dragonfly, the hard chitinous shell of a stag-beetle, or the suckered curling legs of an octopus.
 Her owl is a blend of barely-existent spread wings, a spectacled face of eyes and curved beak, and below, the vice-like grip of the clawed feet, one clutching a mouse as it pauses on a fence post.

 She is a prolific artist.
-Some of the many pieces she has created can be seen in the Gallery on this website.
+Examples of nearly all of the many pieces she has created can be seen in the Gallery on this website.
 If you own an early mouse, guard it well!
 For the future, who can say what will appear next?
-You may wish revisit this website and follow the unfolding story – have you bookmarked us?
+You may wish revisit this website and follow the unfolding story – have you bookmarked the site?

 To receive occasional emails concerning exhibitions or significant new works, please email firstname.lastname@example.org .
 I do not spam, and I won’t pass on your address to anyone else so you won’t get inundated with junkmail.
 I post regularly on Facebook and Twitter, if you would prefer to follow there.